yadvi12/yadvi12/README.md

 <br>
 ⮞ I have mentored more than five organizations and won the best mentor award at Hack The Mountains Hackathon.
 <br>
-⮞ As well as coding, I am an avid Melophile.
+⮞ Aside from coding, I am also a Melophile.
 <br>
 ⮞ As a side hustle, I am a resume writer and a LinkedIn trainer.
 Having trouble revamping your LinkedIn profile or unsure what to include in your resume?
 I can help.
-⮞

 <!-- ⮞ I am Yadvi and I love Linux.
 What fascinates me so much about Linux is the fact that Linux is open source and it has gained so much popularity in the corporate world.
 The spark I was missing ignited the moment I realized the power of open source and code.
  <br>